Music (MUS) Courses

 MUS-313 Special Topics

 This is an advanced topics course, which changes from year to year.
 Previous topics have included Conducting, American Music, Choral Literature, and Major Figures of Jazz.
 This course may be repeated for credit when a different topic is offered.
-Refer to the Course Descriptions document on the Registrar's webpage for topics and descriptions of current offerings.
+Topics vary with each scheduled offering.
+Refer to Student Planning's section information for descriptions of individual offerings, and applicability to distribution requirements.

 Prerequisites: MUS-201